panacea-js/core/README.md

 │ │ └ schemas      ─  Main entity schemas directly used in your app
 │ │   ├ Cat.yml    ─  An example schema for a Cat
 │ │   └ Dog.yml    ─  An example schema for a Dog
+│ │
 │ └ hooks
-│   └ hooks.js     ─  Example hooks file to interact and override Panacea's behaviors and triggered events ├ data
+│   └ hooks.js     ─  Example hooks file to interact and override Panacea's behaviors and triggered events │
-│ ├ app_log        ─  The default log directory for your application - debugging starts here
+├ data             ─  Everything in this directory should be git ignored │ ├ app_log        ─  The default log directory for your application - debugging starts here │ ├ db             ─  The default Mongo database (dbpath) │ ├ db_log         ─  The default log directory MongoDB
-│ ├ db             ─  The default Mongo database (dbpath)
+│ ├ sessions       ─  The store of active user sessions │ └ files
-│ ├ db_log         ─  The default log directory MongoDB
+│   ├ managed      ─  Storage for uploaded files
+│   │ ├ private    ─  Managed private files (with special access permissions required)
+│   │ └ public     ─  Managed public files (available without authentication)
+│   └ static       ─  Storage for any static files not managed or editable via the GraphQL API │
-│ └ sessions       ─  The store of active user sessions ├ index.js         ─  The applications main entry point
+├ index.js         ─  The application main entry point
 ├ .env             ─  Application environment variables (per environment - don't commit to version control) └ .env.example     ─  An example .env file
 </pre>

+For a more secure production setups, we recommend that you mount your application as read-only with exception of the `data` and `config` directories.

+Please note that when using Panacea CMS it's possible that the `config` directory may be changed to reflect changes made in the admin UI.
+It's important to check for live changes before merging and commit them into version control to maintain a full history of changes.

 ## Key concepts